 Wear It Purple aims to create a world safe for all young people, regardless of their gender or sexual identity, in which they are free to learn, grow and belong.

-There will be a Wear It Purple information stall at the festival.
-Please wear purple to show your support!
+The Equity & Diversity Office and QSCU hosted a Wear It Purple information stall at the festival.
+Festival-goers were invited to wear purple to show their support.

 Japanese Cultural Display